ritesh-18/open-source/README.md

 # open-source
-I am starting contributing in open source from TODAY....GOOD LUCK
+I am going to start contributing in open source from TODAY....GOOD LUCK